ragalina/cse15l-lab-reports/lab-report-5.md

     - exit code: 1
     - standard output: none
     - standard error: none
+    - This checks to see whether the file exists.
+Since, in example 2, the file can't be found, this command will fail.

 Since this command failed, we exit the code and none of the following lines are executed.